 A good guideline is to increase your activity by 10% a week.
 So consider sharing your shoveling duties with someone else at the start of the season, depending on your fitness level.
 And if you haven't already, start a training program NOW to ease you in to your winter activity.

 Need help?
+Call us!
 Our physiotherapists can work with you to develop a training program tailored to your winter activity goals, your body, and your lifestyle.